 Throughout this archive that I have so far written, I have possibly, through connotation, indicated that one should favor love over hate.
 Thus, it would be easy to interpret my writings as indicating that there is no reason for hate.
-This statement is certainly untrue, however, and additionally, love and hate are not mutually exclusion, but, instead, hate is a subset of the more encompassing idea of love.
+This statement is certainly untrue, however, and additionally, love and hate are not mutually exclusive, but, instead, hate is a subset of the more encompassing idea of love.

 We often associate hate with violence, but that is only a specific formulation of hate within a restricted context.
 A large portion of our shallow understanding of emotions has to do with the idea of gossip and negotiating measures of security.
 What goes on inside one’s mind is only of interest to philosophers and psychiatrists, as it is today, in our modern habitat.